Home Library Space Debris Tracking

 Use this workflow to explore debris fields quickly and get meaningful insight:

-1. Launch the globe and enable the Debris layer/group you want to explore.
+1. Launch the globe and enable the Debris layer or group you want to explore from the left-hand menu.

-2. Zoom to LEO and look for banding (altitude) and planes (inclination patterns).
+2. Zoom to LEO and look for banding patterns by altitude and orbital plane inclination.

-3. Filter by group (e.g., a specific fragmentation event) to avoid clutter.
+3. Filter by group — isolate a specific fragmentation event (e.g. Fengyun-1C) to reduce clutter.

-4. Inspect objects to understand altitude, inclination, and orbital type.
+4. Inspect objects — click to see altitude, inclination, period, and object type classification.

-5. Compare against active satellites to see where debris intersects operational orbits.
+5. Compare against active satellites — enable Starlink, OneWeb, or other layers to see where debris intersects operational orbits.

 Research & education